 Peppers may be stored in plastic bags in the refrigerator for up to 12 days after harvesting.
-If proper care is taken, a single plant may yield for up to 5 years.
+If proper care is taken, a single plant may yield for up to five years.

 Ginger is one of the essential spices in any kitchen, and luckily, this tropical plant can easily be grown indoors round the year, even during chilled winters.

-They require a little longer time to get fully matured, maybe up to 10 months.
+They require a little longer time to get fully matured, roughly ten months.